-Mutual Funds pool the amount available for investment from large number of customers.
-Amount thus pooled is invested in different funds based on the risk appetite of the customers.
+Mutual Funds pool the amount available for investment from a large number of customers.
+The amount thus pooled is invested in different funds based on the risk appetite of the customers.

-Main difference of Mutual Fund is the absence of insurance coverage when compared to ULIP.
+The main difference between the Mutual Fund and ULIP is the absence of insurance coverage.